sonic-net/sonic-mgmt/docs/testplan/Chassis-BGP-test-plan.md

 ### Test Objective
-Verify non equal cost BGP paths are propagated to all linecards and all the linecards converge on the best BGP path and install the same nexthop that provides the best BGP path.
+Verify non equal cost BGP paths are propagated to all linecards and all the linecards converge on the best BGP path and install the route that provides the best BGP path.

 ### Test Steps
 * Select one linecard for injecting routes.
 * Inject same route into the selected linecard from two different adjacent VMs with different AS path lengths.
-* Verify the route is learned on the selected linecard using eBGP and the nexthop providing the best AS path length is installed in the RIB..
+* Verify the route is learned on the selected linecard using eBGP and the route providing the best AS path length is installed in the RIB..
 * Verify the Adj-RIB-In of the other linecards contain both the paths learned via iBGP.
-* Verify the other linecards converge on the best path and install only the nexthop providing the best BGP path.
+* Verify the other linecards converge on the best path and installs only the route providing the best BGP path.
 * Withdraw the route with the best path from the adjacent VM of the selected linecard.
-* Verify the route is withdrawn from all the linecards in the chassis and the nexthop providing the alternate path is installed.
+* Verify the route is withdrawn from all the linecards in the chassis and the route providing the alternate path is installed.
 * Repeat with IPv4, IPv6, dual-stack.